Apple Cinnamon Muffins

 Ingredients

-• 2 Cups white Whole wheat flour or whole wheat pastry flour
+• 2 Cups white Whole wheat flour or whole wheat pastry flour, or other flour of your choice

 • 1 Tsp Baking powder